 Just ensure you place it in a secure location that will help you remain disciplined and motivated.
 You can put it under your bed, inside your cabinet, or on your working table.
 Just keep it away from potential "kupit."

 Choose Your Preferred Denomination

 Now that you have established your goal and readied your piggy bank, you can select your preferred denomination - coin or paper bill.

 When selecting which kind of money to set aside, you must choose a less circulated amount to avoid placing all your cash on hand in your piggy bank.

 I prefer P10 coins because they are not as common as the P5 and P1 coins but are more common than the P20 coins (a sad reality of pesos losing value).

 Some people use the "Invisible P50 Challenge," where you will automatically hide every P50 bill that comes your way.
-I also tried to do this once, but when I paid P1,000 and was given 18 pieces of P50 bills as a change, I realized there were better amounts to choose from.
+I also tried to do this once, but I once paid P1,000 and was given 18 pieces of P50 bills as a change.
+I realized there were better amounts to choose from.

 The duration of using your piggy bank will always depend on your goal.
 Some goals may require a few months, while others may need more than a year.